Hazard symbol: Transition from Old Symbols

+These older symbols were phased out by June 1, 2015.

 Canada

-The Workplace Hazardous Materials Information System, or WHMIS, is Canada's national workplace hazard communication standard.
+The Workplace Hazardous Materials Information System, or WHMIS, is Canada's national workplace hazard communication standard, first introduced in 1988, and included eight chemical hazard symbols.
+This system was brought into alignment with GHS in 2015, with a gradual phase in of GHS symbols and label designs through 15 December 2025.
+The WHMIS system does deviate from GHS by retaining the former WHMIS symbol for Class 3, Division 3, biohazardous infectious materials, as GHS lacks a biological hazard symbol.

-United States

-The US-based National Fire Protection Association (NFPA) has a standard NFPA 704 using a diamond with four colored sections each with a number indicating severity 0–4 (0 for no hazard, 4 indicates a severe hazard).
-The red section denotes flammability.
-The blue section denotes health risks.
-Yellow represents reactivity (tendency to explode).
-The white section denotes special hazard information.
-One example of a special hazard would be the capital letter W crossed out (pictured left), indicating it is water reactant.

 Non-standard symbols

 A large number of warning symbols with non-standard designs are in use around the world.

 Some warning symbols have been redesigned to be more comprehensible to children, such as the Mr. Ouch (depicting an electricity danger as a snarling, spiky creature) and Mr. Yuk (a green frowny face sticking its tongue out, to represent poison) designs in the United States.